 Practicum (SPHL 9980)

 All Disaster Management students complete a 200 hour practicum to gain practical experience.
-The practicum is usually competed after core courses are completed.
+The practicum is usually completed after core courses are completed.

 Culminating Experience (SPHL 7950)